 CERAP was founded in Abidjan to educate and do research.
-It’s University as well as Social Center and together with the Institut de la dignité et des droits humains (IDDH), founded in 2003, it aims at educating the future political leaders that will bring about positive change in West Africa.
+It’s University as well as Social Center, and together with the Institut de la dignité et des droits humains (IDDH), founded in 2003, it aims at educating the future political leaders that will bring about positive change in West Africa.
 CERAP/IDDH was recognized by the Ministry of Higher Education and Scientific Research of Ivory Coast as a private institution of higher education in 2005.
-It was awarded as best private University of Ivory Coast in 2012.
+It was awarded as the best private University of Ivory Coast in 2012.

 St. Mary’s University (SMU) was established in 1998 under St. Mary’s University General Educational Development PLC with its head office in Awassa and a branch in Addis Ababa.
-St.Mary’s University is a founding member of Ethiopian Private Higher Education Institutions Association and is a member of the African Association of Universities.
+St.Mary’s university is a founding member of the Ethiopian Private Higher Education Institutions Association and is a member of the African Association of Universities.

 The University of Professional Studies of Accra (UPSA) provides both academic and business professional education in Ghana.
 The university is the only public institution with the mandate to offer both academic degrees and provide training for higher professional education in Ghana.
 The school has been awarded international accreditation for its Business programs.

 The University of Medical Sciences and Technology (UMST) was established in 1995 in El Riyadh Area (Khartoum State).
 It aims to develop competent and socially responsible professionals and lifelong learners in an environment that promotes excellence in the academic core processes of teaching, learning, and research and community service.

 The Government of Rwanda established the University of Rwanda (UR) in 2013.
 It is a single, multi-campus institution offering a wide range of academic studies.
 As such, it provides opportunities for students to pursue a variety of programs and to undertake their studies at different locations across the country, both through classes at designated campuses and through access to distance learning.